TaiB2C/ride-music/README.md

 More coming soon

 ## Bill of Materials (BOM)
+This is what I use to play music on bike rides:

 * Bluetooth speaker: JBL [Flip 4](https://www.jbl.com/refurbished-speakers/JBL+Flip+4.html)
     * Last speaker in the [JBL](https://en.wikipedia.org/wiki/JBL) Flip line with a [3.5mm audio jack](https://en.wikipedia.org/wiki/Phone_connector_(audio))
     * Alternatively, any other [wireless speaker](https://en.wikipedia.org/wiki/Wireless_speaker) that can safely stay on a bike will work